-Half Pound Chocolate Chip Cookies!
+Half Pound Cookies are a full half pound chocolate chip cookie recipe!
 These are a perfect special treat to share, or a great bake sale cookie!

 Just one cookie.